 The Task Force's definition of well-being is not defined solely as an absence of dysfunction; nor is it limited to feeling "happy."
-Full well-being is multidimensional and requires things like connection, belonging, continual growth, and aligning our lives with our values.
-It requires that we take care of all aspects of our lives.1
+Full well-being is multi-dimensional and requires things like connection, belonging, continual growth, and aligning our lives with our values.
+It requires that we take care of all aspects of our lives.

 Different committees and sections of the Idaho State Bar sought an avenue to work together on improving the well-being of Idaho's lawyers.
 In February 2020 they approached the Idaho State Bar Board of Commissioners asking to form the Attorney Well-Being Task Force (Task Force).
-The Task Force was created with the expectations that it would present recommendations to the Board by July 2021.